malston/k8s-volume-permissions-webhook/README.md

 2. The namespace in which application pod is deployed has the correct labels as configured in `mutatingwebhookconfiguration`.
 3. Check the `caBundle` is patched to `mutatingwebhookconfiguration` object by checking if `caBundle` fields is empty.
 4. Check if the application pod has annotation `volume-permissions-container-injector-webhook.morven.me/inject":"yes"`.
+5. Check if the configmap is there: `kubectl get cm sentry-redis-master-0-configmap -ojsonpath={.data.'volumepermissions\.yaml'}`